What is a Fensa Certificate?

 The building regulations introduced in 2002 required any new double-glazed window, door or roof light installations to comply with new regulations and meet certain thermal performance standards.
 FENSA monitors building regulation compliance and each approved installer is regularly assessed.
 Their job is to ensure the work carried out is energy-efficient, registered with the correct local authority and to verify that every installer’s guarantee is insured.

 When you hire a FENSA installer, you get a certificate to prove it.
 This FENSA certificate is then physical proof that the window and door installations in the property are compliant and have been accurately registered.
-It is a vital document to have when selling a home.
+It is a vital certificate to have when selling a house.
 In 2018, over 13 million certificates had been issued across the UK - that’s approximately 50% of all UK homes covered by FENSA just 16 years after its creation.

 Compare and Save on Your Move